gabriel-hahn/gabriel-hahn/README.md

 </a>
 <br /><br />

-👨‍💻 &nbsp; Professional Developer since 2016.
+👨‍💻 &nbsp; Professional developer since 2016 and graduated in Computer Engineering.

 🔭 &nbsp; Currently working on my new personal website and blog.